Aggregation Editor

 Choose the stage you want to clone and:

-- Pipeline tab – Right-click on your target stage and choose Duplicate Selected Stage
+• Stage editor – Right-click and choose Duplicate This Stage

 Move a stage

-- Pipeline tab – Right-click anywhere in the Pipeline flow section and select Move Selected Stage Up or Move Selected Stage Down
+• Right-click and select Move Selected Stage Up or Move Selected Stage Down

 Enable or disable a stage

-To temporarily enable or disable stages in your pipeline, simply check or uncheck the Include in the pipeline checkbox as needed:
+To temporarily enable or disable stages in your pipeline, simply check or uncheck the stage checkbox as needed.

 Delete a stage